nidza07/nidza07.github.io/QC-docs/general usage.md

 Here are all currently available commands:

 - /help followed by a message: This command will send a message to the currently connected administrators.
 It is used in case you need help or assistance.
-The message should be preceeded by a space.
+The message should be preceded by a space.
 For example: /help hello, I have a problem, the game is frozen.
 - /me followed by a message: Sends an emote message.
 This means that the message will contain only your username.
 For example: /me is hungry this message would come out as Mark is hungry, assuming Mark is your username.
 - /invite followed by a username: Invites this user to  your table.
 - /add followed by a username: Sends a friend request to this username.